what is evapo and water evaporation?

 Why Can Evaporation Occur at Any Temperature?

-Evaporation occurs when energetic molecules in a liquid break free from their bonds.
-They then change into water vapor.
-In a liquid, molecules move swiftly and randomly, independent of the temperature.
 Temperature shows the average energy of all molecules.
-However, some molecules have more energy than average.
-This extra energy helps them break through surface tension and escape the liquid as vapor.
-Even at very low temperatures, these high-energy molecules can possess enough kinetic energy to escape into the air.
+Some molecules need more energy than this average.
+This extra energy helps them break through surface tension and turn into vapor.
+Even when it is cold, these high-energy molecules can still have enough energy to escape into the air.

 Evaporation in Nature